faizilham/msc-thesis/main/ch5_general_function.typ

 A lambda function may also change the values of mutable free variables, as shown in the `invalidateErr` function in the given example.
 We decide to regard any mutation of free variable by a lambda function as a possible error, and thus the example is reported as an error when it should be alright.
 This is because tracking the reference changes and values escapes through the free variables complicates the analysis too much, while in practice free-variable mutating lambda functions are rarely used.

-To complete our definition, we also allow functions to invalidate previously-utilized values into unutilized values.
-We define the primitive `unutilize` as a mirror to `utilize`.
-While invalidating utilization cases are quite rare, it is useful to have a complete definition with only few changes.
+From the given examples, we can conclude that a function can utilize of a parameter (or free variable) or does not affect them.
+In other words, given a parameter's utilization status $u$, a function may change it to $UT$ ("definitely utilized") as a side effect or keep it as $u$.
+The utilization status lattice, however, also consist of the values $NU$ ("definitely not utilized") and $top$ ("maybe utilized or not").
+Changing the utilization to $top$ may happen if we do not have any information about the function, and thus the analysis need to over-approximate.
+While there are not many examples of functions that need to change the utilization back to $NU$, it is useful to model it for the sake of completion.

 == Utilization effects

-As we previously discussed, functions may affect the utilization of its arguments and free variables.
-We define the set of utilization effects $Ef$ in @eq:UtilEffects, where $EfU$ means it utilizes the value, $EfI$ means it invalidates the value's utilization, $EfN$ means it does not affect the value, and $EfX$ means unknown effect.
+We define the set of utilization effects $Ef$ in @eq:UtilEffects, where, given $u$ the initial utilization status of a parameter or free variable, $EfU$ means it utilizes the value (changing $u$ to $UT$), $EfI$ means it invalidates the value's utilization (changing $u$ to $NU$), $EfN$ means it does not affect the value (keeping it to $u$), and $EfX$ means unknown effect (changing $u$ to $top$).

 $
   Ef := EfU | EfI | EfN | EfX
 $ <eq:UtilEffects>

-We then extend the function type signature after its return type with effect annotations for each of its parameter and free variable in cases of lambda functions. @eq:FuncSignWithEffects shows the extended function type signature with $PiEf$ the map of parameter indexes to utilization effects and $PhiEf$ the map of free variables to utilization effects.
+We then extend the function type signature after its return type with effect annotations for each of its parameter and free variable in cases of lambda functions. @eq:FuncSignWithEffects shows the extended function type signature with $PiEf$ the map of parameter indexes to utilization effects and, in case of lambda functions, with $PhiEf$ the map of free variables to utilization effects.
 A function without any effect annotation is equivalent to having no effect to its arguments and free variables.

 $
   f : (t_1,..., t_n) -> t_ret andef PiEf union PhiEf\